Roots of Health Inequity Course Series

 - We maintain a consistent and predictable layout throughout our website

-Updated Facilitator’s Guide: The course includes an updated Facilitator’s Guide, which provides useful guidance, tips, questions, and activities to facilitate discussions in each of the 10 courses.
+Roots Facilitator’s Guide: The course includes a Facilitator’s Guide, which provides useful guidance, tips, questions, and activities to facilitate discussions in each of the 10 courses.
 We highly recommend taking this course in a facilitated group, so that you all can discuss and work through Roots content and activities together.
-The new facilitation guide will be available by the end of the year, but you can download the previous facilitation guide here.
+You may download the Facilitator's Guide on MyNACCHO now for FREE.

 Other Training Opportunities: Please make sure to check back here for other training opportunities and resources we may develop following launch.